Electoral history of Bill Clinton: 1974 congressional election

 In the general election, he challenged the incumbent Republican representative John Paul Hammerschmidt.
 Clinton supported balancing the national budget, controlling inflation, reducing the size of the federal bureaucracy, and broadening federal aid for schools.
 He continued attacking Hammerschmidt for his support of Nixon, which successfully helped him to garner the support of some moderate Republican voters.
 Clinton said, "If we had the kind of congress we needed years ago, then we would not be facing this sad prospect."
 But soon after President Nixon's resignation on August 8, 1974, Clinton's lead faded as the country's attention turned to other matters.
 In September, he was lagging in the polls with 23% support to Hammerschmidt's 59%.
 During the last weeks of campaigning, various newspapers, including the Arkansas Gazette, endorsed him.
-On election day, he narrowly lost the race to Hammerschmidt, receiving almost 48.2% of the popular vote.
+On election day, he lost the race to Hammerschmidt, receiving a little more than 48.2% of the popular vote against Hammerschmidt's almost 52%.
 Clinton calls his 1974 congressional campaign the "best campaign" he ever ran.